shawnjohnjr/asuth-gecko-notes/dom/file/ipc/Blob.md

 ## Create Blob implementations from BlobData serialization type ##

+Note: All of these methods assert that they are in the parent process!

 CreateBlobImpl(nsID, CreateBlobImplMetadata):
 * Asks BlobParent::GetBlobImplForID to provide a BlobImpl, which it returns.
 * Asserts the blob is not mutable.